-The steady state voltage stability analysis is performed on a specific area of the ATC system when general steady state analysis indicates areas of very low voltage or voltage collapse (non-convergent simulations) for NERC TPL-002 or TPL-003 reliability standard requirement contingencies in the near or longer term planning horizons.
-Additionally, each angular stability study performed by ATC screens the system for voltage stability issues through the application of the ATC voltage recovery criteria described in the ATC Transmission System Planning Criteria.
-If steady state or dynamic analyses identifies areas of weakness indicative of voltage instability, further examination of system characteristics and, possibly, more detailed analysis will be performed.
-This more detailed analysis may include replacement of lumped load modeling with more specific dynamic modeling of the distribution system and its loads.
+The steady state voltage stability analysis (e.g. P-V Curve simulation) is performed on a specific area of the ATC system when general steady state analysis indicates areas of very low voltage or voltage collapse (non-convergent simulations) for NERC TPL-002 or TPL-003 reliability standard requirement contingencies in the near or longer term planning horizons.
+Additionally, each dynamic study performed by ATC screens for voltage stability issues through the application of the ATC voltage recovery criteria described in the ATC Transmission System Planning Criteria.
+If general steady state or dynamic analyses identifies areas of weakness indicative of voltage instability, further examination of system characteristics and, possibly, more detailed analysis will be performed.